 Their first, daughter Cali Ann, was born in January 2015.
 She looks just like her father and even has a cannon like him too.
 In 2017, she threw out a first pitch to her papa in Dodger Stadium while her brother by her side.

 Ellen gave birth to the couple’s second child, son Charley, in November 2016.
-He, too, has a pretty good arm and is awfully adorable.
+He, too, has a pretty good arm like his baseball pitcher father and is awfully adorable.
 Like his big sister, he’s thrown out a first pitch.

 “Want y’all to meet someone new to our team – Cooper Ellis Kershaw joined us last Sunday, and we are so thankful for a healthy baby boy.
 Cali & Charley are the best big siblings & love their baby brother so much,” Clayton Kershaw wrote with a pic on his Instagram.

-As the Cy Young award winner continues to dominate the National League, only time will tell if the starter will pitch his team through the postseason’s Wild Card, NLDS, NLCS and eventually win a World Series.
+As the Cy Young award winner continues to dominate the National League, only time will tell if the starter will pitch his team through another postseason including the Wild Card, NLDS, NLCS and a World Series.

-Even if he falls against the St. Louis Cardinals or the San Diego Padres in the 2020 division series, at least he has a supportive family to go home to every offseason.
+He didn’t fall to the St. Louis Cardinals or the San Diego Padres in the 2020 division series last year, and his team look stronger than ever in 2021.
+Regardless, he’ll always have a supportive family to go home to every offseason.